sebastien-de-saint-florent/coraljs/README.md

 coraljs
 =======

-An awesome framework for front-end developers
+An awesome framework for front-end developers :)

+Go to http://coraljs.com to access documentation and examples